 Far above ground level, drones are also finding their niche in agriculture.
 Potential agtech applications include mapping vegetation and elevation (Thanos), multispectral image analysis (Airinov), and crop analysis (American Robotics).

 Agtech robotics is promising because advanced in machine learning and robotics are often complimentary.
-This means that larger companies with the budget for acquisition may decide to mix and match startups and technologies – yielding the ultimate the ultimate smart agriculture solution.
+This means that larger companies with the budget for acquisition may decide to mix and match startups and technologies – yielding the ultimate smart agriculture solution.

-Want to get in touch innovative technologies and startups in agriculture and beyond?
+Want to get in touch with innovative technologies and startups in agriculture and beyond?
 Request an industry demo of the seedsprint platform.